lerausenco/KBE-Prosjekt/README.md

 ```

 ### .dfa file struture
 The dfa template has been split up into a base template, and feature files.
-The base template contains the minimal parameters to be able to make a chair: seat width, seat depth, apron thickness, leg height and leg thickness.
+The base template contains the minimal features to be able to make a chair: seat width, seat depth, apron thickness, leg height and leg thickness.
+It also records all the parameters that could potentially be used in a chair design.
 This file is of .dfa format and is called Chair_base.dfa.
 The rest of the features are split up into the .txt files and contain dfa code to represent the features which can be toggled using the checkboxes.
 It is useful to save these as .txt files because the feature files to separate working .dfa files from blocks of dfa files.

 The individual files, what features they add, and the customisable parameters of the chair are shown in the figure below.